A Kid's First Day of School: Seven Mistakes Parents Make

 6. Taking forever to say goodbye

 Don’t sneak away or take forever saying goodbye.
 Again, your farewell should be short.
+This is evident in this article published in the journal Pedagogía Magna.
 If you take too long, you may give them the wrong impression and they might think you’ll stay.
 Don’t even promise about staying when you know that’s not going to happen.

 Also, if the staff had to calm down your child, seeing you will only have them remember that you left and the teaching atmosphere will become tense.
 You’ll end up helping the teacher and your child if you say a short farewell.